-- Harvest, pellet and wash the cells.
+- Harvest, pellet, and wash the cells.
 If they have been stored in RNA later, they should be pelleted at +4 °C and RNAlater removed with a pipette.
-The protocol is suitable for extraction of e.g., 10 cells of a human suspension cell culture. - 2 Add 400 μl cold (+4 °C) Isolation Buffer (IB) to the cells. - Lyse the cells by carefully pipetting up and down.
-The cells are usually lysed within 1 - 2 minutes. - Continue with step 8, phenol-chloroform extraction in 5.2.
+The protocol is suitable for extraction of e.g., 106 cells of a human suspension cell culture.
+SPLIT RNA extraction has also been successfully performed with 100 cells input. - 2 Add 400 μl cold (+4 °C) Isolation Buffer (IB) to the cells. - 2 Lyse the cells by carefully pipetting up and down.
+The cells are usually lysed within 1 2 minutes. - 4 Continue immediately with the phenol-chloroform extraction in 5.2. (p.14, step 8).